-Too busy (or bored) to cook for your guests?
+Too busy (or bored) to cook?
 Enter to the rescue a bunch of spirited amateur and trained home chefs, who are dishing out a delectable variety and making regional Indian cuisine as well as gourmet dishes more accessible than ever.
 Here’s our pick of those who are leading the charge in Kolkata.

-These Top Home Chefs In the City Are Cooking Up A Storm
+Order In From These Top Home Chefs In the City Who Are Cooking Up A Storm

 Kirti Bhoutika is a self-taught home baker and Master Chef India winner.
-Her dessert menu is positively sinful and will leave you spoilt for choice.
+Sugarplum Cakery is her baby and their dessert menu is positively sinful.
+Be prepared to be spoilt for choice.
 Buzz her for exotic numbers such as ginger cheesecake with chocolate soil and blue berry compote, and black sesame mousse served with yoghurt sorbet which were also from among her top creations on the show.

 Vaneeta started Brown’s from her home’s kitchen in Queen’s Park, Ballygunge.
 Invite your friends over and treat them to Brown’s savory specialties like cream & mushroom quiches, zucchini roll ups, Vietnamese rice paper rolls and some lipsmacking desserts, such as devil’s food cake with fresh cream and ganache dip or Bailey’s cheesecake brownies.

 Call Mridula Agarwal for all types of vegetarian food from various regions.
 Think Korean, Chinese, Mexican, Thai, Lebanese, Mongolian and Indian.
 Three layer spaghetti bake, lasagne, mexican rice and chilli potatoes, or more native stuff like paneer butter masala, pindi chole and biryani are must-try items from her menu.
 Don’t miss the desserts on offer, especially the mango rasgulla pudding and boondi rabdi.